Archives: Portfolio

 1. Identify Your Ideal Client

-It’s easier to look for customers if you know the type of consumers you seek.
-Without a composite of your ideal customer, you probably wouldn’t know where to start looking.
+It’s easier to look for customers if you know the type of consumer you’re seeking.
+Without a clear image of your ideal customer, it’s difficult to know where to start.

 2. Discover Where Your Customer Lives